 Calvary University encourages students to make use of appropriate resources and will assist all persons involved in an allegation of misconduct.
-Support structures include the Dean of Men, Dean of Women, the Director of Calvary's Biblical Counseling Center (or designee), the Resident Assistants, the Resident Directors, and the Chief of Security (or designee).
+Support structures include the Dean of Men, Dean of Women, the Resident Assistants, the Resident Directors, and the Chief of Security (or designee).
 Each office is prepared to offer assistance to students both in an emergency and on an on-going basis.
 In addition to these on-campus resources, referrals for off-campus counseling and support services can be provided for both the student complainant and the accused student at the student's request.